carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 4. Outputting the result of our algorithms in a human readable format.
 5. Interpreting the results as it relates to our research tasks, our interests, our stakeholders, and so on.

+Once done, you may have ideas about how to refine your initial approach, which allows you to iterate on projects if needed.

 ## NLP Tasks

 Before we can get to any of that, we need to better understand what tasks NLP can do.
 Some of the many functions of NLP include topic modelling and categorization, named entity recognition, search, summarization and more.